Apple TV Hub

 Finding something to watch shouldn’t require five apps and a memory test.

-The following insights directly informed how Apple TV Hub was structured, prioritized, and designed.
-Each insight connects a user need to a specific product decision.
+These insights shaped how Apple TV Hub was structured, prioritized and designed.
+Each one connects a user need to a specific product decision.

 Restore Continuity

-Users struggle to track and return to content when watch history, favorites and saved items are siloed across platforms.
+Problem: Users struggle to return to content when watch history, favorites and saved items are scattered across platforms.

-Create a centralized hub where users can save, organize and revisit content across all subscribed services.
+Decision: Create one centralized hub where users can save, organize and revisit content across subscribed services.

-Generic suggestions and platform-driven promotion make it difficult for users to find content aligned with their preferences.
+Problem: Generic, platform-driven recommendations make it harder for users to find content that matches their preferences.

 I created the following persona to represent a core audience segment identified through research.
 Jordyn reflects fans who are deeply invested in women’s basketball but feel underserved by existing sports media platforms.